The Hissing of Summer Lawns: Background

 The slick jazz-pop sound Mitchell developed on Court and Spark (1974) would be pushed into more adventurous territory on The Hissing of Summer Lawns.
 Some tracks reflect a fusion of jazz and "shimmering avant-pop".
-The album also uses an ARP synthesizer.
+The album also features an ARP synthesizer and African drums.

-On "The Jungle Line", Mitchell is credited with the first commercially released song to include a sample, featuring a looped recording of percussion by the African ensemble the Drummers of Burundi.
+On "The Jungle Line", Mitchell is credited with the first commercially released song to include a sample, featuring a looped recording of percussion by the African ensemble The Drummers of Burundi.
 This interest in world music presaged the work of Peter Gabriel and Paul Simon in subsequent years.
 In a 1983 interview for Musician Magazine Mitchell was asked what prompted her to use the drums.
 Mitchell explained: "Because I loved that Burundi warriors passage.
 It had a Bo Diddley lick in it which I took out and made into a loop and then ran this black cultural poem under it.
 I thought I was black for about three years.
 I felt like there was a black poet trapped inside me, and that song was about Harlem—the primitive juxtaposed against the Frankenstein of modern industrialization; the wheels turning and the gears grinding and the beboppers with the junky spit running down their trumpets.
 All of that together with that Burundi tribal thing was perfect.
 But people just thought it was weird."